This is a reusable block running the paragraph identifier.

 The modal scales are also part of a group called Diatonic Scales.
 Diatonic Scales are built with two types of steps (intervals): whole steps and half steps, or tones and semitones.

 From one of the white keys to the next of the same, eight notes (1 octave) higher, you can see the specific pattern of whole and half steps (tones and semitones) for each of the 7 modes.

 Let's have a look at each mode and pattern: (Whole step = W, Half step = H)

 So where do those strange names come from?

 Ancient Greece of course!
 During the Renaissance the modes were named after ancient tribes in Greece.
-But actually they have nothing at all in common with the modes from ancient Greece, just the names.
+But actually they have nothing at all in common with the original modes from ancient Greece, just the names.

 The modes are also referred to as modal, church modes, or simply modes.